-Cycling to Samoëns through the valley I was afforded some beautiful views of the surrounding countryside with mountains looming above.
+Cycling to Samoëns in the French Alps, through the valley I was afforded some beautiful views of the surrounding countryside with mountains looming above.
 On arrival in Samoëns the market was in full swing offering local produce and crafts, this happens every Wednesday.

 A morning coffee stop provided a real treat, the boulangerie La Jaÿsinia has a house speciality La Galette Septimontaine – A brioche with butter, blueberries (myrtille) and creme fraiche and it is delicious!
 I learned during the day that a ‘Septimontaine’ is the name giving to a person who comes from Samoëns.